tangrams/tangram-tutorial/src/Assets/markdown/tiles.md

 [section]

+## Naming shortcuts to make your life easier

+Tangram provides a few syntax short cuts that can save you time and make your code clearer.
+Let's look at two of these.

+Remember how we have been declaring layers so far?
+We've used the `layer` parameter to specify what layer within the data source to apply a particular style to.

+<pre><code class="language-yaml">layers:
+    &#95;earthLayer:
+        data:
+            source: &#95;mapzen
+            layer: earth
+</pre></code>

+If no `layer` parameter is specified, Tangram will try to match the layer within the data source to the "layer name".
+The next example clarifies how the short hand works:

+[section]

 ### URL syntax

 Notice that our source URL looks a little different than the GeoJSON and TopoJSON we've been using so far.
 It's because we're linking directly to the Mapzen Vector Tile service, which provides vector tiles in a variety of formats.
 The following three sources are equivalent in the data that they provide; what's different is the encoding format of that data.